 This user guide covers general operation, configuration, and troubleshooting.
 Also included is a description of major components of the optional 2U-high SGI UV 20 four-socket server node unit used in SGI ICE X systems.
 The UV 20 server cannot be used as an administrative server or rack leader controller.

-Uses for the system include configuration as an I/O gateway, a mass storage resource, a general service node for login or batch services or some combination of the previous functions.
+Uses for the UV 20 service node include configuration as an I/O gateway, a mass storage resource, a general service node for login or batch services or some combination of the previous functions.

-• SGI ICE X Installation and Configuration Guide, (P/N 007-5917-00x)
+• SGI Management Center Installation and Configuration Guide for Clusters, (P/N 007-6359-00x)

 This guide discuses software installation and system configuration operations used with the SGI ICE X series servers.
+The management center software is also used to provision other non-ICE clusters or other SGI systems.

-• SGI ICE X Administration Guide, (P/N 007-5918-00x)
+• SGI Management Center Administration Guide for Clusters, (P/N 007-6358-00x)

 This document is intended for people who manage and administer the operation of SGI ICE X systems.
+The management center software is also used to administer other non-ICE SGI clusters or systems.